strumtrar/virtio-spec/net-workstream/features-1.4.md

    point of reception from the network.
 3. The device should provide a receive packet timestamp in a single DMA transaction along with the rest of the receive completion fields.

+## 3.6 Header data split for the receive virtqueue
+1. The device should be able to DMA the packet header and data to two different memory locations, this enables driver and networking stack to perform zero copy to application buffer(s).
+2. The driver should be able to configure maximum header buffer size per virtqueue.
+3. The header buffer to be in a physically contiguous memory per virtqueue
+4. The device should be able to indicate header data split in the receive completion.
+5. The device should be able to zero pad the header buffer when the received header is shorter than cpu cache line size.